1:00PM to 5:00PM

 JONATHAN COURTNEY CO-FOUNDER, AJ & SMART

-One thing that separates great product teams from the rest is how well they use analytics to make Some of today’s fastest growing tech companies have adopted the “Design Sprint” to help execute new products quickly.
+Some of today’s fastest growing tech companies have adopted the “Design Sprint” to help execute new products quickly.
 In this talk, Jonathan goes into detail about situations where the Design Sprint can be used to put a ‘gut feeling’ into action in place of more traditional methods, and how you can start doing this when you have big product decisions to make.
 Jonathan will also touch on the ‘user research’ debate when it comes to the Design Sprint, sharing his views that getting something onto the market to test is more valuable than extensive up-front research.

 Jonathan Courtney is a Product Strategist and the Co-Founder & CEO of AJ&Smart.
 Born in Ireland, Jonathan later moved to Berlin with the initial goal of working in music or film, however, he quickly realised a talent for product strategy, and soon found himself immersed in the Design world.
 What started as a successful freelance career soon morphed into what would become AJ&Smart.
 Since then Jonathan has lead AJ&Smart to what it is today – a small but extremely powerful studio that boasts clients from Fortune 500s to high-profile startups, and a strong and highly engaged online following.
 One of Jonathan’s passions is helping companies/teams get started, by tackling complex product issues at both large and small companies using the Design Sprint process.
 Jonathan runs a leading weekly Product Design podcast alongside the creator of the Design Sprint, Jake Knapp.